sitegeist/Sitegeist.Stampede/README.md

 # Sitegeist.Stampede
 ## Svg Icons for Neos

-The package renders icons based ob svg files.
-The rendering is done inline or via svg sprite that combines all svgs of a collection into one request.
+The package renders icons based on svg files.
+The rendering is done inline or via an svg sprite that combines all svgs of a collection into one request.

-*Attention: This package use the external svg references which are not supported in some older browsers.
+*Attention: This package use the external svg references for svg-sprites which are not supported in some older browsers.
 Please check this and polyfills like this https://github.com/Keyamoon/svgxuse if needed.*

 ### Authors & Sponsors